Innovia APM: History

-Development began in the 1960s when Westinghouse, a Pittsburgh, Pennsylvania company, first engineered an automated people mover (APM) for use on a demonstration project at the Allegheny County Fairgrounds in Pittsburgh.
+Development began in the 1960s when Westinghouse, a Pittsburgh, Pennsylvania, company, first engineered an automated people mover (APM) for use on a demonstration project at the Allegheny County Fairgrounds in Pittsburgh.
 The technology came to be known as the Skybus, because it was a rubber-tired vehicle, similar to a bus that operated on a designated elevated roadway.
-Engineers believed that it would be able to move 5,000 to 14,000 per hour per direction, and could offer around-the-clock service every two minutes.
+Engineers believed that it would be able to move 5,000 to 14,000 people per hour per direction, and could offer around-the-clock service every two minutes.
 After the tests, Westinghouse and the Port Authority of Allegheny County attempted to build a larger system, the Transit Expressway Revenue Line, which proved controversial.
 Political leaders were skeptical of the rubber-tired mass transit technology, and accused the Port Authority of improperly choosing Westinghouse's APM over a competing proposal for a more traditional light rail system.
 Eventually plans to implement a Skybus system in Pennsylvania were rejected.
 Despite this, work continued on the technology.